Superconvergence of differential structure for finite element methods on perturbed surface meshes: Introduction

-The remainder is organized as follows: In Section \ref{sec:geometric}, the general geometric setting and notations are explained, and an example that answers a conjecture on superconvergence of gradient recovery with $\mathcal{O}(h^2)$ vertex condition is provided.
-In Section \ref{sec:geometric_superclose}, the geometric supercloseness condition is described and the hypothesis on geometric discretization is provided for proving the superconvergence of differential structure on deviated manifolds.
-Section \ref{sec:app_1} proves the superconvergence of gradient recovery scheme on deviated manifolds.
-Section \ref{sec:app_2} present another application on optimal convergence of solving vector Laplace problem with triangulated manifolds.
-Finally in Section \ref{sec:numerics}, we show numerical examples which verify the theoretical findings.
+\paragraph{Structure} The rest of the paper is organized as follows: In Section \ref{sec:geometric}, the general geometric setting and notations are explained, and some counter examples on the superconvergence of gradient recovery with arbitrary $\mathcal{O}(h^2)$ deviated vertex condition are provided.
+In Section \ref{sec:geometric_superclose}, the concept of geometric supercloseness is introduced and the precise hypothesis on geometric discretization is provided for proving the superconvergence of differential structure on deviated surfaces.
+Section \ref{sec:app_1} proves the superconvergence of gradient recovery scheme on deviated surfaces given the geometric supercloseness condition.
+In Section \ref{sec:numerics}, we show numerical examples which verify the theoretical findings.
+Some conclusive remarks are given in Section \ref{sec:conclusion}.